Best Ever Chicken Fajitas

 - grill them outdoors.
 You can simply toss the chicken onto a preheated outdoor grill and let it cook through on both sides.
 The sliced peppers and onions can go into a grill basket.

 - grill them indoors.
 Here’s the grill pan I use when I want the chicken to get those beautiful grill marks on it.
 You can also cook the veggies in the same pan.

 - use a cast-iron skillet.
 This is my favorite way to cook fajitas.
 I use my regular old cast iron skillet, and it never does me wrong!
 Once I remove the chicken, I add about half of the veggies to the skillet and cook them with a drizzle of the chicken marinade until they sear and brighten a little bit further in color.

 How to serve chicken fajitas:

-When I make burrito bowls, I start with homemade garlic lime rice, top it with the cooked fajitas and then comes the fire roasted corn, guacamole, double the salsa, a dollop of sour cream and a generous sprinkle of shredded cheese.
+When I make burrito bowls, I start with homemade cilantro lime rice, top it with the cooked fajitas, and then comes the fire-roasted corn, guacamole, this amazing salsa, a dollop of sour cream, and a generous sprinkle of shredded cheese.
 Fully loaded is how I like my chicken fajita bowls.